deboranobre/node-angulajs-mysql/README.md

-Desafio passei Direto
+Web app using Node.js, Express, MySQL and Angular
 ===============

-Web app using Node.js, Express, MySQL and Angular.

 Node.js is used for API, Express as web server, MySQL as data store, and Angular for presentation.